Best Things to Do in Venice in 2 Days – Itinerary

-This posts helps you to see the best things and places in Venice in 2 days – so, enjoy the itinerary for Venice in 2 days (plus important travel information like where to stay and more).
+This post helps you to see the best things and places in Venice in 2 days – so, enjoy the itinerary for Venice in 2 days (plus important travel information like where to stay and more).

 Why Visit Venice?

 Located in the northern/eastern part of Italy, Venice offers the cutest, most picturesque streets and houses you can imagine.
 It seems to me that Venice was just made for people who love strolling through streets and enjoying life, while not doing so much else.

 Every corner has its own charm and magic and the Venetian do their best to welcome tourists friendly.
 And of course, there are the canals, the bridges, and the gondolas.

 Though I (and probably many others) associate Venice with bridges, it is interesting to know that there are other cities which actually have way more bridges than Venice, like Hamburg in Germany for instance.